 As a creative media producer, I have a professional background in photography, graphic design, animation, and Film/TV.
 I’m a binge-watcher-reader-listener.
 I absolutely love great story-telling and I continually seek it out in a myriad of media forms — writing, music, photography, film, web, television, dance and many other art forms.
 As a nature, outdoors, and environmental photographer my work has been exhibited in galleries nationally and internationally, recently in New York, Los Angeles, Italy, and Greece.
 It has been published by Audubon, museums of Natural History, and the National Wildlife Refuge and Parks systems, among many others.
 I have an unexplained love for trying to photograph (and better understand) creatures that tend to unnerve me — snakes, grizzly bears, and stinging-biting insects.

 I have an enduring love of the outdoors and outdoor pursuits.
 I’m an avid and life-long runner, mountain biker, kitesurfer, skier, and snowboarder.
 With repeated Youtube video screenings (and bruises), I’m learning to become a trials bike rider.
-The process is slow.
+But the process is slow.

-Jon Hyde, associate professor of media studies, journalism, and digital arts, and his departmental colleague Kimberly Sultze, have had their wildlife and environmental photography exhibited at the International BioPhoto Festival, Budoia, Italy; the UN World Water Day Celebration, Seregno, Italy; the 1650 Gallery, Los Angeles; the New City Galerie, Burlington, and the Birds of Vermont Museum.
+Dr. Jon Hyde, professor of media studies, journalism, and digital arts, and his colleague Dr. Kimberly Sultze, have recently had their wildlife and environmental photography exhibited at the International BioPhoto Festival, Italy; the UN World Water Day Celebration, Seregno, Italy; and the 1650 Art and Photography Gallery, Los Angeles, CA.

-Jon Hyde and Kimberly Sultze, associate professors of media studies, journalism and digital arts, recently had several photographs published by the Cornell Lab of Ornithology, a national leader in avian study and conservation.
-Their images of the Tody Motmot (Panama), the Laughing Falcon (Costa Rica), and the White-Headed Wren (Panama) have been used in Neotropical Birds.
-In December, their image of a Western Grebe family was selected as a finalist for the 2012 National Wildlife Refuge Photography Competition and is featured on the 2012 National Wildlife Refuge Association’s Conservation Report.
-Their work is also currently on exhibit as part of the international juried show, “Birds: Real or Imagined,” at the Photoplace Gallery in Middlebury.
+> Dr. Jon Hyde and Dr. Kimberly Sultze, professors of media studies, journalism and digital arts, recently had several photographs published by the Cornell Lab of Ornithology, a national leader in avian study and conservation.
+Their images of neotropical birds in Panama, Costa Rica and Nicaragua have been used in CLO’s Neotropical Birds.